kensiprell/grails-atmosphere-meteor/README.md

 ## Standalone Application Installation

 The plugin source can be downloaded and used as a standalone Grails application.
 I suggest running it first before installing the plugin.
+The application was tested with Grails 2.2 and Tomcat 7.0.30 and Chrome 25, Firefox 19, and Safari 6 on Mountain Lion.

 ```
 git clone git://github.com/kensiprell/grails-atmosphere-meteor.git